Breastfeeding

 A review states that, "In the mother, breastfeeding has been suggested to reduce the incidence of type 2 diabetes, the metabolic syndrome and cardiovascular disease.
 Moreover, it appears to reduce the risk of premenopausal breast cancer and ovarian cancer.
 In the neonate and infant, among other benefits, lactation confers protection from future both type 1 and type 2 diabetes.
 Whether lactation protects women with gestational diabetes and their offspring from future type 2 diabetes remains to be answered" (Gouveri et al. 2011).
 A more recent review found that women with gestational diabetes who breastfed showed better metabolic and glucose levels for 3 months after they gave birth.
 A long-term study also found that breastfeeding for at least three months reduced the risk of type 2 diabetes and delayed type 2 for 10 years in women who had gestational diabetes, as compared to women with gestational diabetes who breastfed for less than 3 months (Much et al. 2014).
 Another review found that "Lactation is associated with a significantly reduced risk of maternal type 2 diabetes over the life course, particularly in women with gestational diabetes.
 The protective effect seems to increase with longer duration of lactation."
 (Pinho-Gomes et al. 2021).

 Breastfeeding also can reduce the risk of metabolic syndrome (a cluster of conditions that is common in people with diabetes) in the mother (Blair et al. 2021; Choi et al. 2017).
 Previous studies have also sometimes found that breastfeeding is associated with a lower risk of type 2 diabetes in the mother (Gunderson et al. 2010).
-Newer studies also find that breastfeeding is protective against the later development of diabetes in women who had gestational diabetes (Gunderson et al. 2015; Ley et al. 2020).
+Newer studies also find that breastfeeding is protective against the later development of diabetes in women who had gestational diabetes (Gunderson et al. 2015; Ley et al. 2020) and reduces glucose intolerance in the short term (Vanlaer et al. 2024).

 A meta-analysis of four longitudinal studies found that the longer the breastfeeding, the lower the risk of type 2 diabetes in the mother (Jäger et al. 2014).
 A larger meta-analysis, of 9 studies, found that breastfeeding was associated with a lower risk of type 2 diabetes in women who had gestational diabetes (Tanase-Nakao et al. 2017).
 A 30 year long study found that breastfeeding was associated with a lower risk of diabetes in the mother, and the longer the mother breastfed, the more protective it was (Gunderson et al. 2018).
 The evidence, however, is limited, and stronger for type 1 diabetes than type 2 (Güngör et al. 2019).